carlos-plata/employee-polls/README.md

 ## License

-This project is part of an educational curriculum and is provided for learning purposes.
+This project was developed as part of the Udacity React Nanodegree program.